You know about mineral spirits but might realize you are a bit hazy on the details.

 So, will mineral spirits remove paint?
-It depends on what is meant by paint and remove.
-Mineral spirits are one of the best paint thinners–and arguably the best solvent for oily stains and oil-based paints.
+It depends on what is meant by paint and remove paint.
+Mineral spirits are one of the best paint thinners–and mineral spirit arguably the best solvent for oily paint stains and oil-based paint.

-Removing paint usually means stripping dried paint.
-You can use mineral spirits to aid this process, but it usually is not sufficient.
+Removing paint usually means stripping dried paint with paint scraper or metallic putty knife.
+You can use mineral spirits to remove paint, but they usually not sufficient.

-This article will clear up what mineral spirits can and cannot do–and list best practices when using mineral spirits.
+This article will clear up what mineral spirits can and cannot do–and list best practices to remove paint when using mineral spirits.

 Acrylic Paint

-This is water based, so spirits are not ideal.
-Try soap and hot water instead.
+This is water based, so mineral spirits are not ideal to remove paint.
+Try soap and hot water instead of mineral spirit.

 Latex Paint